swarupbehera/mAQA/README.md

 ##  Inference
 - Once the model is trained, update the variables `model_dir` and `model_path` in `run_inference.py` and execute the file.

+### Acknowledgement
+We'd like to acknowledge [AquaNet](https://github.com/partha2409/AquaNet) repository for serving as the basis of our project.